sbcshop/MicroFlex_MCU_Software/README.md

 # MicroFlex_MCU_Software

-Microflex MCUs: A Series of Powerful Microcontroller Boards – an innovative series featuring five distinct microcontroller boards: 𝑬𝑺𝑷32 𝑺3, 𝐸𝑆𝑃32 𝑆2, 𝙀𝑺𝙋32 𝘾3, 𝗘𝗦𝗣𝟯𝟮 𝗖𝟲, and 𝑷𝒊𝒄𝒐 𝑹𝑷2040.
+Microflex MCUs: A Series of Powerful Microcontroller Boards – an innovative series featuring five distinct microcontroller boards: **ESP32 S3, ESP32 S2, ESP32 C3, ESP32 C6, and Pico RP2040**.
 Each board is designed to cater to unique application scenarios, providing a versatile solution for your microcontroller needs.

 This GitHub provides basic instructions for working with specific MCU boards.
 <!--